Gerald Goines case already shifted Houston police and helped set the wrongfully accused free

 "Now, it's not nearly as easy to get a no-knock warrant," Vinas explained.
 "It has to be signed off by the chief.
 It has to go to a specific type of judge and a specific office to execute that search warrant."

-ABC13 knows about policy changes and overturned convictions, but jurors may not.
-None of it was allowed as evidence in the Goines murder trial.
+ABC13 knows about policy changes and overturned convictions, but jurors didn't since none of it was allowed as evidence in the Goines murder trial.

 While it wasn't used, the trial information could have an impact on cases outside of this one for years to come.